Isaac gives New Orleans' new flood system its first real test

 Throughout the day, public officials reiterated their confidence in the new or improved levees and floodwalls and huge new floodgates that now supplement the network of interior canals and pumping stations that have long served New Orleans and surrounding parishes during storms.

-The city's 24 pumping stations can handle over 29 billion gallons a day (110 billion litres), which is more than the flow of the Ohio River, the nation's fifth-largest river.
+The city's 24 pumping stations can handle over 29 billion gallons a day (110 billion liters), which is more than the flow of the Ohio River, the nation's fifth-largest river.

 Taking note of the large pumps at the site that pump water out of the canal and around the closed floodgates during storms, Louisiana Governor Bobby Jindal said coordination of the various pieces of flood protection is a crucial part of the overall system.